 Properties dating from between 1905 and 1948 encompass a wide variety of uses.
-The primary uses are residential (single dwelling or other) (66 percent), agricultural (15 percent), transportation-related (15 percent), and unknown (4 percent).
-Sixteen single residences date to this period.
+The primary uses are residential (single dwelling or other) (76 percent), transportation-related (19 percent), and agricultural (5 percent).
+Fifteen single residences date to this period.
 Of the single residences, eight were also associated with agricultural uses of the property (such as farming or ranching).
-The building types and styles of the residences are further classified in Tables 11 and 12.
-Agricultural resources include two general agricultural facilities (one is a ranch with multiple buildings, the other is a livestock shed) and two corrals.
-Other property types include the Indian Canyon Guard Station, one railroad tunnel, three bridges (two constructed of logs and one of concrete), and one building of unknown use.
+The building types and styles of the residences are further classified in Tables 12 and 13.
+Agricultural resources for the one property primarily used for agriculture consist of a miscellaneous agricultural shed.
+Other property types include the Indian Canyon Ranger Station, one railroad tunnel and three bridges (two constructed of logs and one of concrete).

-Table 11.
+Table 12.
 Classification of Single Residences by Type, 1905-1948, in the Indian Canyon Proposed Route Survey Area